smithy-security/docs/docs/reference/components/cdxgen.md

 ## Options

-You can configure this component with the following options:
+You can configure this component with the following options.
+The options that have a default value are optional:

 | Option Name                                | Description                                                                                                                                                                                                            | Default | Type             |
 |--------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|------------------|